JulianRode/adipocytequantifier/README.md

 # adipocytequantifier
 A FIJI macro to quantify adipocytes in H&amp;E images.
-A modified version of Adiposoft created by Miguel Galarraga (mgalarraga@unav.es), and Mikel Ariz (mikelariz@unav.es) of the Imaging Unit at the Center for Applied Medical Research (CIMA) of the University of Navarra, in Pamplona (Spain)
+A modified version of Adiposoft created by Miguel Galarraga (mgalarraga@unav.es), and Mikel Ariz (mikelariz@unav.es) of the Imaging Unit at the Center for Applied Medical Research (CIMA) of the University of Navarra, in Pamplona (Spain).

+Original Adiposoft:
 Boqué N, Campión J, Paternain L, García-Díaz DF, Galarraga M, Portillo MP, Milagro FI, Ortiz de Solórzano C, Martínez JA.
 Influence of dietary macronutrient composition on adiposity and cellularity of different fat depots in Wistar rats.
 J Physiol Biochem.
 2009 Dec;65(4):387-95.
 PubMed PMID: 20358352